ddarmon/sfinsc-day1/senate.md

 ## Explorations

+Begin by computing some of the network statistics from the co-voting network.

 > **Exercise:** Use Statistics > Avg.
 Weighted Degree to compute the average weighted degree of each senator.
 What does a large degree mean?
 A small degree?
 Which senators have the largest and smallest degrees?

+> **Exercise:** What other network statistics seem reasonable to compute using this network?

+As constructed, the graph associated with this network is *complete*: there is an edge between each pair of senators because we have computed the voting similarity between each pair of senators.
+Thus, for 100 senators, we have 4950 edges.

+> **Exercise:** How do you determine the number of edges in an N node network?
+Hint: count the number of ways to pair each node with one of the other nodes, and account for duplicates from overcounting A -- B and B -- A.

+We can learn more about the voting patterns of the senators by filtering the edges based on either strong or weak voting similarity.

-> **Exercise:** With the 114th Congress, use Filters > Edges > Edge Weight to filter for edges with strong voting similarity.
-Try different thresholds of similarity.
+> **Exercise:** Use Filters > Edges > Edge Weight to filter for edges with strong voting similarity.

+> **Exercise:** Try different thresholds of similarity for filtering the edges.
 Try running the Force Atlas 2 layout while changing the filter values for the edge weights.
+Based on the layout alone, can you identify 'outlier' senators based on their roll call voting behavior?

 > **Exercise:** With the 114th Congress, use Filters > Edges > Edge Weight to filter for edges with strong voting *dis*similarity.
 What do you notice?
 What type of voting behavior do the 'hubs' in the filtered network correspond to?

 > **Exercise:** Compute some of the network statistics.
 How do they change as a function of the filtering?

+We often hear in the news that the political parties have become increasingly polarized in recent years.
+Our data set runs from the [102nd Congress](https://en.wikipedia.org/wiki/102nd_United_States_Congress) (in session from 1991-1992) to the [114th Congress](https://en.wikipedia.org/wiki/114th_United_States_Congress) (in session from 2015 - 2016).

+> **Exercise:** Rerun the analyses above for additional Congresses using the additional ``vote_similarity_###.edges`` and ``vote_similarity_###.edges`` files.
+What sort of network statistics can you use to track polarization over time?
+Does your analysis corroborate the common wisdom that the political parties have become increasingly polarized?

 ## Final Thoughts and Further Reading